 Arrival and Check-In

-I heard guests complaining about the lack of check-in information later.
+Last year, I heard guests complaining about the lack of check-in information.
 Fair—if you have never been to an event like this before or read a detailed review, you might not realize that you have to track down the check-in.
-But you’re reading this review, so if you can’t find check-in, just ask a Cast Member.
-I assume they start around 5PM.

 At check-in I was handed an event guide.
 These are nicely designed.
-They’re not the quality of the commemorative maps you’ll get on the most important days of Disney parks history, but they were stapled booklets rather than typical maps.
+They’re not quite the quality of the commemorative maps you’ll get on the most important days of Disney parks history, but they were stapled booklets rather than typical maps.
 It’s a small, but effective, way to make you feel like you’re here for a special event.

 Merchandise